NEWS & EVENTS LETTER

 Lt-Col Cole died on Tuesday, 6th February, peacefully at home.

-The Funeral will be held at 2pm on Wednesday, 21st February 2018 at St Cuthbert’s Church, Great Glen, Leicestershire LE8 9FE.
+The Association attended the funeral which was held at 2pm on Wednesday, 21st February 2018 at St Cuthbert’s Church, Great Glen, Leicestershire LE8 9FE

 |News letters and Events|